kuieless/RAMF-Aphid-Honeydew-Excretion-Behavior-Recognition/README.md

-# Due to the complexity of the current codebase and environment, we are actively working on streamlining and optimizing the code.
+# Note：Due to the complexity of the current codebase and environment, we are actively working on streamlining and optimizing the code.

 <h2 align="center">
   RAMF-Aphid-Honeydew-Excretion-Behavior-Recognition